andrewbaxter/genemichaels/readme.md

 When building split groups, if the current syntax element has a token with a line/column matching an extracted comment, the comment is added to the split group.

-### Verbatim comments

-Gene Michaels supports an extra comment type, `//.` which signals a verbatim comment, which isn't processed.
-Use these for commenting out source code.

 ## Macros

 Macros are formatted with a couple tricks: